 In many organizations, program management is associated with traditional, plan-driven approaches to work delivery.
 Program managers in these environments struggle to adapt to work methods that don’t involve traditional project structures or that aren’t delivered using waterfall techniques.
 With product- and even capability-based work delivery becoming more common, and with the tri-modal reality of work delivery, this limits the ability of work to be delivered in an optimal manner, restricts the ability to oversee project managers effectively, and restricts the program’s performance.

 Lack of accurate and timely insight

 Program management is a critical element of strategy execution.
-It must align with the strategic prioritization, funding and governance associated with SPM, and it must manage and deliver work in the form of projects and similar structures managed through adaptive project management or APM.
+It must align with the strategic prioritization, funding and governance associated with SPM, and it must manage and deliver work in the form of projects and similar structures managed through adaptive project management.
 To do that, and to be able to adapt and adjust to shifting threats, opportunities and needs, program managers need complete, accurate and timely information, integrated with the rest of the strategic planning and delivery of the organization.
 If the tools required to provide that insight aren’t available then problems will occur.

 Inconsistent definition of what constitutes a program

 In many organizations large projects are labeled as programs simply because of their size.
 This results in confusion between those initiatives and ‘real’ programs, as well as between them and other larger projects.
 Programs should be clearly defined as groups of related projects that are being managed as part of a larger strategic endeavor, and to optimize performance they should be funded and governed at the program level before being broken down into projects, epics and similar work structures for execution purposes.